Indian Immigrants in the United States

 Visit the Data Hub’s collection of interactive remittances tools, which track remittances by inflow and outflow, between countries, and over time.

-National Science Foundation (NSF) and the National Center for Science and Engineering Statistics (NCSES).
-2014.
-Doctorate Recipients from U.S. Universities: 2013.
-Arlington, VA: NSF and NCSES, December 2014.
-Available Online.
+National Science Foundation and the National Center for Science and Engineering Centers.
+2017.
+Doctorate Recipients from U.S. Universities: 2015.
+Arlington, VA: National Science Foundation and the National Center for Science and Engineering Center.
+Available online.

 United Nations Population Division.
-2013.
-International migrant stock by destination and origin.
-Available Online.
+N.d.
+International Migrant Stock by Destination and Origin.
+Accessed August 23, 2017.
+Available online.

 ---.
-2010.
-2008-2012 ACS.
-Accessed from Steven Ruggles, J. Trent Alexander, Katie Genadek, Ronald Goeken, Matthew B. Schroeder, and Matthew Sobek.
-Integrated Public Use Microdata Series: Version 5.0 [Machine-readable database].
-Minneapolis: University of Minnesota, 2010.
-Available Online.
+N.d.
+2011-2015 ACS.
+Accessed from Steven Ruggles, Katie Genadek, Ronald Goeken, Josiah Grover, and Matthew Sobek.
+Integrated Public Use Microdata Series: Version 6.0 [Machine-readable database].
+Minneapolis: University of Minnesota.
+Available online.

 U.S. Citizenship and Immigration Services (USCIS).
-2015.
-Characteristics of H-1B Specialty Occupation Workers: Fiscal Year 2014 Annual Report to Congress.
+2017.
+Characteristics of H-1B Specialty Occupation Workers: Fiscal Year 2016.
 Washington, DC: USCIS.
-Available Online.
+Available online.

 World Bank Prospects Group.
-2013.
-Annual Remittances Data, October 2014 update.
-Available Online.
+2017.
+Annual Remittances Data, April 2017 update.
+Available online.